apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 ## Handling errors

-Sometimes websites return all kinds of errors, most often because:

-- The server is temporarily down.
-- The server breaks under a heavy load of requests.
-- The server applies anti-scraping protections.
-- The server application is buggy and just couldn't handle our request.

-In HTTP, each response has a three-digit _status code_, which tells us whether it's an error or a success.
-A robust scraper skips or retries requests on errors.
-It's a big task though, and it's best to use libraries or frameworks for that.
+Websites can return various errors, such as when the server is temporarily down, applying anti-scraping protections, or simply being buggy.
+In HTTP, each response has a three-digit _status code_ that indicates whether it is an error or a success.

 :::tip All status codes